-The training will explore links between DE/ESD and the curriculum, with a focus on both subject specific and cross-curricular links highlighting the importance of DE/ESD in the curriculum at both junior and senior cycle.
+ECO-UNESCO offer free teacher training that will explore links between Development Education/Education for Sustainable Development and the curriculum, with a focus on both subject specific and cross-curricular links highlighting the importance of DE/ESD in the curriculum at both junior and senior cycle.

 It provides great networking opportunities for teachers and give the confidence to deliver DE/ESD, and provide ongoing support through the online learning platform ‘Edmodo’.
 This will also provide the opportunity to reflect on what opportunities exist for expanding and developing resources to include in lesson plans.